alexch/codelikethis/public/lessons/agile_development/inceptions.md

 # Retrospective & Closing

-* Have a brief Retrospective about this inception.
+* Have a brief (5 min.) retrospective about this inception.
   * What worked?
   * What didn't?
   * Specific feedback for the facilitator?